Skip to main content

 • Create a new Eve web service application

-• Define data schemas for the service and MongoDB
+• Define data schemas for your service and MongoDB

-• Issue queries from the client straight into the service
+• Query directly from the client to your service

-• Add and configure paging for large data sets
+• Implement paging for managing large data sets efficiently

-• Project responses for just the data you need
+• Project responses tailored to the data you need

-• Switch between JSON and XML per client request
+• Switch between JSON and XML formats per client request

-• Consume the service with JavaScript, Python, and Postman
+• Consume the API using JavaScript, Python, and Postman

-• Add event hooks such as pre-insert actions
+• Add event hooks, such as pre-insert actions, for enhanced control

 This is a demo lesson (10:00 remaining)